marcuspearce/MP_FairFace/README.md

 ### Issues

 - Training the model would take days/weeks to complete at the current rate - Am I doing something wrong?
-	- Tried running code both locally with Jupyter Notebook and with Google colab - wondering if the issue with my hardware or approach?
+	- Tried running code both locally with Jupyter Notebook and with Google colab - wondering if the issue is with my hardware or approach?
 		- Approach: Using the data given in the original GitHub repo, same model architecture as specified in the paper
 			- Model Architecture:
 				- torchvision.models ResNet-34(pretrained=False)
 				- Criterion torch.nn.CrossEntropyLoss
 				- Optimizer torch.optim.Adam
 	- Misc issues with Google Colab
-		- In Google Colab, ran into issue: "OSError: [Errno 5] Input/output error," which is a known issue when files are too large
+		- In Google Colab, ran into issue: "OSError: [Errno 5] Input/output error," which is a known issue when directories are too large
 		- In Google Colab, train dataset would be corrupted (missing files) when uploaded to drive
 			- Wrote script to catch corruptions to fix this
 	- Currently I have no access to GPU or CUDA